batty2021/Election_Analysis/README.md

  8.The voter turnout for each county

 # Election-Audit Results:
- - There were 369,711 votes cast in the Election
+ - There were 369,711 votes cast in the Electio

+ # The Candidates Achivementa were;
+    - Charles Casper Stockham achived 23.0% of the vote , for the total of 85,213 votes
+    - Diana DeGette brought about 73.8% of the vote , for total of 272,892 votes
+    - Raymon Anthony Doane concluded 3.1% of the votes for a total of 11,606% votes

  # The Candidates were:
    - Charles casper
    - Diana  DeGette
    - Rayon Anthony Doane
-   -
- # The candidates achivements were:
+  #
-    - Charles Casper Stockham achived 23.0% of the vote, for a total of 85,213 votes
-    - Diana Degate brought about 73.8% of the vote, for a total of 272,892 votes
-    - Raymon Anthony Doane concluded  3.1% of the votes for a total of 11,606 votes

 # The County with the Largest voter turnout was:
  - Denver is the largest turnout county of all,which produced 82.8% of voters, for a total of 306,055.